erjdev/vite-react-components/README.md

 The project is setup with the following structure:

-- `test-app/*` - This directory contains a test web application that uses the components in the `lib/*` directory
+- `playground/*` - This directory contains a test web application that uses the components in the `lib/*` directory
-- `lib/*` - This directory contains our React components; test them out using code in the `test-app/*` directory
+- `lib/*` - This directory contains our React components; test them out using code in the `playground/*` directory

-Think of all code inside the `test-app` folder as a demo page.
+Think of all code inside the `playground` folder as a demo page.
 The actual library code resides in another folder named `lib`.
 This is where you create your components.

 The main entry point of your library will be a file named `main.ts` inside of `lib`.
 When installing the library you can import everything that is exported from this file.